todofixthis/exercise-misbehaving-application/README.md

   please contact us before continuing the exercise.

 ## Hints
 - This exercise has an easy solution and a hard solution.
-The easly solution masks the real problem; the hard solution actually fixes it.
+The easy solution masks the real problem; the hard solution actually fixes it.